Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/10-get_moving_with_alveo/03-xrt-memory-allocation.md

                                            BUFSIZE * sizeof(uint32_t));
 ```

-Finally, as we mentioned earlier you need to unmap the memory objects so that they can be destroyed cleanly
-by the runtime.
+Finally, as we mentioned earlier, you need to unmap the memory objects, so that they can be destroyed cleanly by the runtime.
 We do this at the end of the program instead of using `free()` on the buffers as before.
 This must be done before the command queue is finished.

 ```cpp
 q.enqueueUnmapMemObject(a_buf, a);